-The resurgence of the tie bar has allowed aspiring dapper gentlemen to accessorize their suiting ensembles with a piece of jewellery that can instantly elevate one's aesthetic.
+The resurgence of the tie bar has allowed aspiring dapper gentlemen to accessorize their suiting ensembles with a piece of jewelry that can instantly elevate one's aesthetic.
 Knowing how to wear a tie bar can up your style game and keep you looking better dressed than your contemporaries!
-In this guide, we discuss how and when to wear a tie bar, along with the different types of tie bars!
+In this guide, we discuss how to wear a tie bar, when to wear a tie bar, and cover the different types of tie bars.

 Menswear is constantly experiencing resurgences and revivals of old styles and fits.
 Formal wear is one of the greatest examples of this given its long history when compared to other forms of fashion such as casual wear.